Hatton Vale: Education

-Hatton Vale State School is a government primary (Early Childhood-6) school for boys and girls at Hannant Road (27.5434°S 152.4709°E).
+Hatton Vale State School is a government primary (Early Childhood-6) school for boys and girls at 27-35 Hannant Road (27.5434°S 152.4709°E).
 In 2017, the school had an enrolment of 441 students with 33 teachers (31 full-time equivalent) and 23 non-teaching staff (15 full-time equivalent).
 It includes a special education program.

 There are no secondary schools in Hatton Vale.
-The nearest are in Laidley, Rosewood and Lowood.
+The nearest government secondary schools are Laidley State High School in Laidley to the south-west and Rosewood State High School in Rosewood to the south-east.